-Most of the parts used were 3D printed using PETG material, including some of the main mounting parts and all gears.
+Most of the parts used were 3D printed using PETG material, including some main mounting parts and all gears.
 The main bearing, the linear rail and the full extension tray rails have to be purchased.
 Including the actuators, our current configuration sums up to about 2,500 EUR.
 We are planning to release the plans once the arm is fully developed, so that any student or research facility can rebuild the arm for educational purposes.

 Gripper The gripper concept also utilizes 3D printed linear gears to convert the rotational force of a motor into linear movement of the fingers.
 It is based on a single Dynamixel AX-12 motor connected to the driving gear.
 The power transmission enables the motor to grasp objects with its full torque, rather than it being reduced by a lever with its length conditioned by the gripper fingers.
 The fin-ray fingers are custom printed out of rubber filament, making them soft and enabling them to close around grasped objects.
-They are also more wide than standard FESTO finray fingers, so they have an enlarged attack surface and therefore have more tolerance for very small and/or moving objects.
+They are also more wide than standard FESTO fin-ray fingers.
 This gripper concept is currently being revised to allow the use of force feedback.